 Shiraz, the name sounds mysterious and yet synonymous with wine.
 The city is famous for its poets, wine and treasure love of everything Persian.
 After days of meeting people and visiting mosques, the Nasir-al-Mulk mosque also known as Pink mosque blew me away by its architecture, lovely play of light and colour and intricate mosaic work.
 It was nice to come in early, sit and listen to the silence in the morning.

 It also got me thinking about how underrated Persian architecture is.
 In a world where western architecture is celebrated and modernised buildings are idolised, little has been said or celebrated about the architectural wonders during the Qajar dynasty.
 An important period where Persian architecture took off and the continuation of these elements were seen in its streets, bridge, bathhouse and schools.
+Appreciating the architecture and traditional elements are one of the best things to do in Shiraz.

 Visiting Iran’s Little Amsterdam, Ghalat